Daily readings

 Tuesday, June 2, 2026

 Saints Marcellinus and Peter, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Marcellinus and Peter, Martyrs